 - Even if it’s a startup, getting a feel for the lane they play in is critical.
 The difference between capturing vanity metrics as a lagging indicator of success and actually moving the needle as it relates to the bottom line is what we’re talking about here.
 Honestly if there’s nothing that serves as a suitable answer for this question, they might not be ready to invest in a video production effort.

-- If you had a video production team at your disposal charged with making a daily video for this audience, what would be the new information you would share with the world in a video, if they made one every everyday?
+- If you had a video production team at your disposal charged with making a daily video for this audience, what would be the new information they would share with the world in a video, if they made one every everyday?

-- This is my standard framework for starting the video automation conversation, I can do a ton of heavy lifting programmatically, so the more I know about what's new and fresh and shareworthy, the better a feel I can have for our starting point at customizing an automation instance for their ongoing content creation.
+- This is the first question in my standard framework for starting the video automation conversation, I can do a ton of heavy lifting programmatically, so the more I know about what's new and fresh and shareworthy, the better a feel I can have for our starting point at customizing an automation instance for their ongoing content creation.

 - Bringing it back full circle to where we started.
 At this point, if you've made an impresssion most people will answer with, “well we don’t really know, that’s why we came to you”.
 Which is kind of an eject button of sorts that could potentially prohibit us from capturing their deep expertise in the concept I deliver.
-The open ended nature of the question is intentional, and is designed to get them talking about their why again, from a different angle, after everything listed above has been hashed out.
+The open ended nature of the question is intentional, and is designed to get them talking about their why again, from a different angle, to help you hear one more time what their top priorities are.